Deemsys43230/MPR_I_NEETAR/NEET AR 11 BIO PHASE 1/README.md

-# NEET AR 11 BIO PHASE 1
+# NEET AR 11 BIO PHASE 3

-This application for learning 11th Standard Biology chapters using 3D model.
+This application for learning 11th Standard Biology chapters using 3D models.

 ## Overview

+- Cell theory and cell as the basic unit of life

-- The Five Kingdom System of Classification
+- Chemical constituents of living cells

+- Transport in plants

+- Digestion and Absorption

-- Morphology of Flowering Plants
+- Breathing and Exchange of Gases